Take an Adventure From the Mixed-up Files of Mrs. Basil E. Frankweiler

 We earn a commission if you make a purchase, at no additional cost to you.

-I offer a complete novel study to accompany Freak the Mighty for use in the classroom or homeschool.
+I offer a complete novel study to accompany From the Mixed-up Files of Mrs. Basil E. Frankweiler for use in the classroom or homeschool.
 The unit includes both a printable format and a Google Drive™ format for use in a paperless classroom or with Google Classroom.

-Try a free sample of the novel study for Freak the Mighty
+Try a free sample of the novel study for From the Mixed-up Files of Mrs. Basil E. Frankweiler

 You can purchase this novel study at the following locations: